aliutkus/torchsearchsorted/README.md

 ## Installation

-Just `make`.
-This will compile and install the CUDA searchsorted module into the `searchsorted` sub-directory.
+Just `python setup.py install`.
+This will compile and install the torchsearchsorted module. be careful that sometimes, `nvcc` needs versions of `gcc` and `g++` that are older than those found by default on the system.
+If so, just create symbolic links to the right versions in your cuda/bin folder (where `nvcc` is)

+be careful that you need pytorch to be installed on your system.
+The code was tested on pytorch v1.0.1

 ## Usage

-With the `searchsorted` directory somewhere in the Python PATH, just do `import searchsorted`.
-For instance, I typically clone this repo in my code, and then:
+Just import the torchsearchsorted package after installation.
+I typically do:

 ```
-from pytorch_searchsorted.searchsorted import searchsorted
+from torchsearchsorted import searchsorted
 ```

 ## Testing

 Try `python test.py` with `torch` available for an example.
-Tested on Pytorch v0.4.1

 ```
 Searching for 50000x1000 values in 50000x300 entries